 One thing to keep in mind when shopping for a mortgage is whether your new home will be part of a homeowners association (HOA).
 An HOA sets rules that all property owners in the association must follow, and each owner pays monthly or yearly dues that help maintain the community.
-Some people love the structure and security of an HOA, while others chafe at the list of restrictions they must comply with.
+Some people love the structure and security of an HOA, while others scoff at the list of restrictions they must comply with.

 What is an HOA?